-- 3. The deficiency "Inoperable/Not Lockable" is broken into two parts: "Inoperable" addresses the operation of a window (i.e. cannot be opened or closed due to damage to the frame, faulty hardware); and "Not Lockable" addresses the lock only. - a.
+- 3. The deficiency Inoperable/Not Lockable is broken into two parts: Inoperable addresses the operation of a window (i.e. cannot be opened or closed due to damage to the frame, faulty hardware, etc.); and Not Lockable addresses the lock only. - a.
 Inoperable: All windows must operate as designed.
-Windows that do not operate as designed and there are no other operable windows in the same floor area, must be recorded as an "Inoperable/Not Lockable", Level 3 deficiency.
-Record an "Inoperable/Not Lockable", Level 1 deficiency for all windows that do not operate as designed with other operable windows in the area. - i.
-On the third floor and below, windows that cannot be opened and provide the only secondary means of egress from a floor area (e.g. room, unit, or building) must be recorded as an "Inoperable/Not Lockable", Level 3 deficiency with a Health and Safety, Emergency/Fire Exits, "Blocked/Unusable" deficiency. - ii.
-On the fourth floor and above, windows that are damaged and cannot be opened on the fourth floor and above when there are no other operable windows in the same floor area, must be recorded as an "Inoperable/Not Lockable", Level 3.
-Only record a Health and Safety, Emergency/Fire Exits, "Blocked/Unusable" deficiency if it also provides access to a fixed fire escape route (landing, ladder, roof, etc.). - b.
-Not Lockable: All windows that are accessible from the outside (e.g. ground level or by means of an exterior stairway) must be lockable.
-Record an "Inoperable/Not Lockable", Level 3 deficiency if they cannot be locked.
-In addition, all other windows that are designed to lock must lock or an "Inoperable/Not Lockable", Level 3 deficiency must be recorded.
-Windows, except those accessible from the outside that are not designed to lock are not a deficiency.
+Windows that do not operate as designed and there are no other operable windows in the same floor area, must be recorded as an Inoperable/Not Lockable, Level 3 deficiency, with the appropriate comment.
+Record an Inoperable/Not Lockable, Level 1 deficiency for all windows that do not operate as designed with other operable windows in the area. - i.
+On the third floor and below: Windows that cannot be opened and provide the only secondary means of egress from a floor area (e.g. room, unit, or building) must be recorded as an Inoperable/Not Lockable, Level 3 deficiency, with a Health and Safety, Emergency/Fire Exits, Blocked/Unusable deficiency. - ii.
+On the fourth floor and above: Windows that are damaged and cannot be opened on the fourth floor and above when there are no other operable windows in the same floor area must be recorded as an Inoperable/Not Lockable, Level 3.
+Only record a Health and Safety, Emergency/Fire Exits, Blocked/Unusable deficiency if it also provides access to a fixed fire escape route (landing, ladder, roof, etc.). - b.
+Not_Lockable: All windows that are accessible from the outside (e.g. ground level or by means of an exterior stairway) must be lockable.
+Record an Inoperable/Not Lockable, Level 3_deficiency if they cannot be locked.
+In addition, all other windows that are designed to lock must lock or an Inoperable/Not Lockable, Level 3 deficiency must be recorded.
+Windows, except those accessible from the outside, that are not designed to lock are not a deficiency.